bargassa/NNTutorial/_episodes/Basics.md

 compileArgs['optimizer'] = myOpt
 ~~~

 Finally, we build the model, also compiling the arguments provided above.
-In the example below, we first build the first layer where there are 12 input variables, then the hidden layers which have as many layers/nodes as specified in the argument architecture.
+In the example below, we first build the first layer where there are 12 input variables, then the hidden layers which have as many layers/nodes as specified in the argument $architecture$.
 For both initial and hidden layers, we use ReLU as activation function and he normal as initializer.
 We finally define the output layer with 1 single node with a sigmoid activation function.

 ~~~
 model = Sequential()